 Contact your child's teacher by phone@706-665-8577 or email.
 Email addresses are first initial and last name of teacher followed by @talbot.k12.ga.us

 In the Classroom

-Central Elementary/High school teachers and staff will work with students and their families to support students' success in all academic areas with a focus on reading Lexile measures and social studies.
+Central Elementary/High school teachers and staff will work with students and their families to support students' success in all academic areas with a focus on math and reading development and on understanding Lexile measures.